 Switzerland is actively involved in worldwide efforts to fight corrupt practices.
-In this regard, it ratified the United Nations Convention against Corruption (UNCAC) on 24 September 2009.
-UNCAC is the only global agreement on fighting corruption and has 187 states parties.
+On 24 September 2009, it ratified the United Nations Convention Against Corruption (UNCAC).
+With 191 states parties, UNCAC is the only international agreement on combating corruption.

 Federal legislation, classified compilation: United Nations Convention Against Corruption (de/fr/it)